allegory-software/allegory-sdk/PROGRAMMING.md

 Don't make it configurable if there's a clear best choice between alternatives, even if that would upset some users.
 Avoid compulsive customization.
-Best to add in customization options after presented with use cases from users, and use them to justify and document each option.
+Best to add in customization options after being presented with use cases from users, and use them to justify and document each option.

 ## Virtualization is overrated